-I was first approached by Victor Simakov of ViraHighEnd 2 months ago with the request to review their brand new Radiant Tangent tonearm.
+I was first approached by Victor Simakov of ViraHighEnd two months ago with the request to review their brand new Radiant Tangent tonearm.
 This is not your ordinary pivot arm though, nor a tangential arm for that matter.
-This is a pivot tonearm with two wands and a multitude of bearings that work together to keep the tracking error to a minimum at all times.
+This is a pivoted tonearm with two wands and a multitude of bearings that work together to keep the tracking error to a minimum at all times.
 This is in sharp contrast to a regular pivot tonearm that only has zero tracking error in two positions on the record.

 Intrigued though I was, I had to admit not to possess a turntable fit for mounting this special arm on.
 Although I have a fully refurbished Thorens TD160B, I was still fiddling with its setup, and getting the “SME 3009 SII improved” arm to sound really good.
-Also at that time I figured that the Thorens might not be high-end enough to do full justice to such an elevated arm, but after recent experience with a new tonearm I have a newfound admiration for this turntable, so perhaps a review of this special tonearm could still follow.
-For now, though, Victor proposed to review their new Aidas cartridge.
+Also at that time, I figured that the Thorens might not be high-end enough to do full justice to such an elevated arm, but after recent experience with a new tonearm I have a newfound admiration for this turntable, so perhaps a review of this special tonearm could still follow.
+For now, though, Victor proposed to review the new Aidas cartridge.

 About VIRa High End

 ViRa Highend is a multi-national business venture comprised of High-End enthusiasts, audio engineers and audio professionals.
 The international production compliments the Lithuanian engineering with aviation materials from Russia, precision craftsmanship of Switzerland, modern technology from Japan and with final production assembly in the USA.

 Aidas Cartridges are handmade in Lithuania, Kaunas, by master Aidas Svazas.

 Besides the Panzerholz reviewed here, Aidas has a range of other cartridges, among which a special Mono cartridge (pictured above), also using AlNiCo5 magnets and also made with Panzerholz.